What better way to spend a Canadian winter than in sunny Florida? Or southern California

 Cars imported to the U.S. from Canada must meet the standards of three different federal agencies: the Department of Transportation, the Environmental Protection Agency, and Customs and Border Protection.

-Cost to ship
+Cost to Move

-Ways to save money
+Ways to Save Money

 Reduce costs by traveling mid-winter

-By sea is cheaper than by land
+By sea is Cheaper Than by Land

 Any shipment valued at US $2000 or greater is considered “high-value.”

-For the most part, boats, recreational vehicles, heavy equipment, freight, and household goods will be high-value.
+Most importantly, boats, recreational vehicles, heavy equipment, freight, and household goods will be high-value.

-Canadians who are shipping high-value cargo to the U.S. are regarded as “importers” for customs purposes.
+Canadians who are moving high-value cargo to the U.S. are regarded as “importers” for customs purposes.
 You will need to retain the services of a customs broker.
 This broker will advise you on how to value your imports and what regulations they are subject to.

 ● A NAFTA (North American Free Trade Agreement) certificate of origin.

 ● An importer identification number.
 You can obtain this yourself by going to this website.
-Or, to save time but not money, you can ask your customs broker to obtain this number on your behalf.
+Or, to save time but not money, you can ask your customs broker to get this number on your behalf.

 ● A bill of lading and entry manifest.
-The freight courier you hire will fill out this paperwork on your behalf.
+The courier you hire will fill out this paperwork on your behalf.

 Don’t hand over originals.
 Instead, make photocopies and give them to your freight carrier.

-Conclusion: Get help!
+Conclusion: Get Help!